actions-marketplace-validations/tilburgsciencehub_algolia-uploader/README.md

-# Algolia Uploader
+# Algolia Index Updater

 ![build](https://github.com/wangchucheng/algolia-uploader/workflows/build/badge.svg)
 ![license](https://img.shields.io/github/license/wangchucheng/algolia-uploader)

-Algolia Uploader enables you to update your Algolia index file automatically.
+Algolia Index Updater enables you to update your Algolia index file automatically.

-The uploader is largely based on [wangchucheng/algolia-uploader](https://github.com/wangchucheng/algolia-uploader), with the main difference being that we use the `index.replace_all_objects` method instead of `index.save_objects`.
+The updater is largely based on [wangchucheng/algolia-uploader](https://github.com/wangchucheng/algolia-uploader), with the main difference being that we use the `index.replace_all_objects` method instead of `index.save_objects`.
 Therefore it clears all objects from the index and replaces them with a new set of objects.
 See the [Algolia documentation](https://www.algolia.com/doc/api-reference/api-methods/replace-all-objects/?client=python) for more information.

-## Try Algolia Uploader
+## Try Algolia Index Updater

 You can use the following example as a template to create a new file with any name under `.github/workflows/`.